dougeby/IntuneDocs/intune/devices-wipe.md

 [!INCLUDE[azure_portal](./includes/azure_portal.md)]

 You can remove company data, including company apps, from Intune-managed devices that are no longer needed, are being repurposed, or have gone missing.
-To do this, Iyou can either remove company data or factor reset the device.
-Users can also issue a remote device wipe command from the Intune Company Portal app on privately owned devices enrolled in Intune.
+To do this, you can either **remove company data** or **factor reset** the device.
+Users can also issue a remote command from the Intune Company Portal to personally owned devices enrolled in Intune.

 > [!NOTE]
 > Before you remove a user from Azure AD, as a best practice you should first issue a **Factory reset** or **Remove company data** command to all devices associated with that user.